Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

 So what is coconut coriander chutney?

-In the temple or the Matha where we are served food on either banana leaves or tambul leaves.
-Food is served in a sequence prescribed.
-So to the left of the leaf is salt with a piece of lemon.
-Then chutney pronounced as “CHAAtni”.
-There is absolutely no garlic used and yet it is extremely delicious and pungent that complements the other dishes.
+So, to the left of the leaf is salt with a piece of lemon.
+Then chutney, pronounced as “CHAAtni,” is served.
+Absolutely no garlic is used, and yet it is incredibly delicious and pungent, complementing the other dishes.

-Ingredients for 2 different Coconut Chutney:
+Ingredients for 2 different Coconut Chutney

 1. Coconut Coriander Chutney Ingredients: